mikedjgreen/MSP4_art_sales/README.md

 ### Existing Features
-- Feature 1 - a remote API to recieve a patron's payments by credit card, securely [STRIPE](https://stripe.com/gb).
+- Feature 1 - a remote API to receive a patron's payments by credit card, securely [STRIPE](https://stripe.com/gb).

 - Feature 2 - using the same payment feature, allow club members to pay their annual subscription easily.